South Philadelphia: Public schools

 Residents are with the School District of Philadelphia's South District.
 Zoned public high schools in South Philadelphia include South Philadelphia High School, Audenried High School, and Furness High School.
+Historic school buildings include Francis Scott Key School and Southwark School.

-Academy at Palumbo, Girard Academic Music Program and The Philadelphia High School for the Creative and Performing Arts (CAPA), all public magnet schools, are in South Philadelphia-at 11th and Catharine Streets, 21st and Ritner Streets, and Broad and Carpenter Streets, respectively.
+Academy at Palumbo, Girard Academic Music Program and The Philadelphia High School for the Creative and Performing Arts (CAPA), all public magnet schools, are in South Philadelphia, at 11th and Catharine streets, 21st and Ritner streets, and Broad and Carpenter streets, respectively.

-The Mastery Charter Schools system operates the Thomas School (grades 7-12) in South Philadelphia.
+The Mastery Charter Schools system operates the Thomas School (grades 7–12) in South Philadelphia.
 It was formerly the district school Thomas Middle School, and shares a campus with a district elementary school, D. Newlin Fell School, at 9th Street and Oregon Avenue.

 Private schools

 Saints John Neumann and Maria Goretti Catholic High School is in South Philadelphia.
 It is a merger of the former Saint John Neumann High School and the Saint Maria Goretti High School.
 In addition, there are several Catholic elementary schools in South Philadelphia, usually tied to a local parish church.
 In 2010 South Philadelphia Catholic elementary schools had 2,572 students, a decline by 27% from the 2006 figure.

-Philadelphia Free School, patterned on the Sudbury school model, is located at the intersection of 21st and Christian Streets.
+Philadelphia Free School, patterned on the Sudbury school model, is located at the intersection of 21st and Christian streets.

 Public libraries

 Free Library of Philadelphia operates six branches in South Philadelphia: Charles Santore, Fumo Family, Queen Memorial, South Philadelphia, Thomas F. Donatucci Sr. and Whitman.
 Prior to its 1999 reopening in a new building, the Fumo Branch was known as the Ritner Children's Branch.
+Prior to 2004, the Donatucci Branch was the Passyunk Branch, and the Santore Branch was the Southwark Branch.

 Places of note

 South Street has long been considered the border between South Philadelphia proper and Center City.
 It originally ran east and west (although traffic is now routed east one-way).
 Many bars, nightspots, shops and restaurants are located along this neon-lit hotspot, with occasional live music venues (including the Theatre of Living Arts) along the way.

 The intersection of 9th Street and Passyunk Avenue is home to the regionally famous Geno's Steaks and Pat's King of Steaks cheesesteak shops, fierce competitors in the local deli market for decades.
 Also, nearby is the city's open-air Italian Market, specializing in fresh produce, meats and other foods.
 It is lined by specialty shops, such as butchers, bakeries and cheese/grocery stores, as well as one for kitchen goods, and new cafes and coffee houses.
 The area was featured in the film Rocky and its sequels.
 This is the heart of an annual street festival celebrating the neighborhood's food.

+Edward W. Bok Technical High School, listed on the National Register of Historic Places, has been converted into a workspace and community center.